canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

       pass more information about itself to the MAAS server, and then power down again.

 #.
+Check and, if necessary, adjust the following node details:

+   - On the Interfaces tab, ensure that all the node's interfaces are active.
+(By default, MAAS activates only the first network interface on most computers.)
+If an interface is identified as *Unconfigured,* click the three horizontal bars in the Actions column, select Edit Interface, and set IP Mode to Auto Assign, DHCP, or Static Assign.
+     (The first two cause MAAS to assign an IP address to the node itself, either by maintaining its own list of static IP addresses or by using DHCP.
+The Static Assign option requires you to set the IP address yourself.
+These three options are described in more detail in the MANIACS document, available from https://certification.canonical.com.)

+   - On the Storage tab, look under Available Disks and Partitions for disks that have not been configured.
+If any are availble, scroll your mouse over to the right of the row to activate a set of pop-up options.
+Select the Partition option.
+You can then set a Filesystem (specify ext4fs) and Mount Point (something under ``/mnt`` usually works well, such as ``/mnt/sdb`` for the ``/dev/sdb`` disk).
+Click Add Partition when you've set these options.
+Repeat this step for any additional disks.

+#.
 On the MAAS server, verify that the SUT's Status is listed as Ready
    in the node list or on the node's details page.
 You may need to refresh the page to see the status update.